cvs-health/testilo/README.md

 - a creation time
 - a timestamp, derived from the creation time
 - a job ID, composed of the timestamp, the script ID, and the target ID
-- a `sources` property, identifying the script, the batch, the target within the batch, and your email address, which it has obtained from the environment variable `REQUESTER`.
+- a `sources` property, identifying the script, the batch, the target within the batch, and your email address, which it has obtained from the environment variable `process.env.REQUESTER`.

 This job is ready to be executed by Testaro.